Shivamkanse2104/Infosys-milestone/README.md

 This is Jahnavi.
 Shivam, I have completed the last part(Semantic Map generation) and updated the semantic_code.py file.
 And for PPT the outputs of dataset and streamlit app, sematic map need to be added.
 Should i share the screenshots of the app,semantic map or will you run the code and do it by yourself.

+this is poobesh.
+Jahnavi, in that code execution " Enter your search query " is not appear , only Semantic map is shown.. i think the search box is not there , can you or anyone check with that code...